Jo Phoenix: Writing

-Reviewers of her books describe "the paradox that cannot have escaped the attention of many readers in the field: that the apparent increase in freedom, choice, and diversity in sexual matters is conversely and simultaneously matched by a 'proliferation of laws, policies and guidelines which seek to determine the complex, vast and ever-increasing rules of engagement'".
+Activism

 Phoenix gave evidence to the UK Parliament regarding the multiple disadvantages that women experience in the criminal justice system, particularly working-class women and women of colour.
-In relation to community-based punishments and services, she lobbied for continued provision of women-only, single sex spaces for women.
+In relation to community-based punishments and services, she lobbied for continued provision of single sex spaces for cisgender female prisoners and for development of equivalent but separate services for trans and gender-diverse people.

+Expert witness

+In 2025 Phoenix was an expert witness in the case of the Darlington nurses who found that their employer, an NHS Trust, had undermined their dignity by a failure to provide single-sex spaces.
+As an expert in the experiences of women working as prostitutes, Phoenix gave evidence to the Scottish Parliament's Criminal Justice Committee in support of Ash Regan's Prostitution (Offences and Support) (Scotland) Bill.

 Freedom of speech

+University of Essex

-Phoenix is one of the two academic speakers (along with Rosa Freedman) who received an apology from the University of Essex in 2021 after their invitation to speak about transgender rights in prisons was withdrawn at short notice due to students claiming that Phoenix is transphobic.
+Phoenix is one of the two academic speakers (along with Rosa Freedman) who received an apology from the University of Essex in 2021 after Phoenix's invitation to speak about transgender rights in prisons was withdrawn at short notice due to students claiming that Phoenix is transphobic.
 In November 2021, Phoenix welcomed legal action against the University of Essex, claiming its policies breach free speech legislation.
 The Free Speech Union, led by Toby Young, took the action.
 An investigation found the decision to withdraw the invitation "amounted to a breach of Prof Phoenix's right to freedom of expression".

-In 2021, Phoenix began a process of bringing a constructive dismissal case against the Open University (her employer) for not protecting her against harassment in the workplace.
-She has stated that she hopes the "case will help to establish a line in the sand and make it clear that baseless accusations of transphobia simply for standing up for the rights of women is harassment especially when made in an academic context".
-She left the Open University to take up a professorial role in the law school at the University of Reading.
-In January 2024, the Tribunal found in her favour.
-The judgment said that she had been constructively unfairly dismissed, and that she had suffered victimisation, harassment (which included being compared to a "racist uncle"), and direct discrimination by the Open University, which did not allow her to speak about her negative treatment in department meetings due to her research, and failed to protect her from deplatforming campaigns and being called a "transphobe" or "TERF" on social media.
-In March 2024, Professor Phoenix announced that she had agreed a compensation settlement with the Open University.
-The amount to be paid was not disclosed.
+The ensuing report is known as the Reindorf Report after the barrister in the case, Akua Reindorf.